gurdulu/virga/README.rst

 There are many things still missing:

 * the documentation needs to be completed
-* the definition file is just a draft for testing purposes
+* the definition files are just a draft for testing purposes

 ------------------
 Provider supported
 ------------------

-At the moment only `AWS <https://aws.amazon.com/>`_.
+At the moment only AWS_.

 ------------
 Requirements